aws-amplify/docs/docs/cli/teams/overview.md

 $ git push -u origin prod
 ```

 **Note:** When you initialize a project using the Amplify CLI, it appends (if a gitignore file exists at the root of the project) or creates one for you (if a gitignore file doesn't exist at the root of your project), with a list of recommended files to check in from the Amplify CLI generated list of files, into your Git repository.
+Amplify CLI will continue to manage the section of your .gitignore between the `amplify-do-not-edit-begin` and `#amplify-do-not-edit-end` pragmas.

 Once you have your 'prod' branch setup in Git, set up a 'dev' environment in your Amplify project (which would be based on your 'prod' environment), and then walk through the following steps to create a corresponding git branch for it.